charlesneimog/py4pd/docs/python-users/audio.md

 ## `pd.get_num_channels`

-This function get the actual number of channels of the object.
+This function gets the actual number of channels of the object.

 <div class="grid cards" markdown>

 -   :fontawesome-brands-python: __Example__

-    It just returns unique string.
+    It just returns a unique string.

     ``` py
     import pd